renitanaz/renitanaz/README.md

 With 10yr of experience extensively working with **SQL , Python , Excel** along with Selenium , JS , cypress as a Quality Analyst.
 My inclination towards data ,my spark for SQL and my exposure to QlikView was a delight and so I have skilled up with  Power BI, Tableau , Snowflake , AWS to venture into the DATA field as Data Analyst.

 **Skills**:
+- On job exposure in  SQL, Python, MongoDB
-Advanced skills in SQL, Python , EDA , Power BI , Snowflake Good understanding to Statistics , Tableau
+- Advanced skills in EDA , Power BI , Snowflake
+- Good understanding to Statistics , Tableau
-Experience working in Agile environment , Management tools , GIT Proven capabilities in Presentation, Strong communication, team management , training peers Exposure to collaborating tools like Jira,Confluence
+- Experience working in Agile environment , Management tools , GIT
+- Proven capabilities in Presentation, Strong communication, team management , training peers
+- Exposure to collaborating tools like Jira,Confluence

 * ✉️  You can contact me at [renita.naz@gmail.com](mailto:renita.naz@gmail.com)
 * 🔭 I’m currently working on building Churning dashboards in PowerBI